Mark Gaynor is entering his 17th season as head coach of the FMU men's golf program.

-During the 2012-13 campaign, he guided FMU to seven Top-10 team finishes (including three Top-5 showings) in 11 tournaments, while the team carded a 301.84 stroke average for 31 rounds.
-The Patriots placed second at the Wexford Plantation Intercollegiate Tournament on Hilton Head Island.
+During the 2012-13 campaign, Gaynor guided FMU to seven Top-10 team finishes (including three Top-5 showings) in 11 tournaments, while the team carded a 301.84 stroke average for 31 rounds.
+The Patriots placed second at their own Wexford Plantation Intercollegiate Tournament on Hilton Head Island.
 FMU freshman Will Godfrey competed in the 27th-annual PGA Minority Collegiate Championship in Port St. Lucie, Fla.

-In 2011-12, the Patriots posted a 98-92-4 record, including seven Top-10 team finishes.
-Francis Marion placed a season-best fourth at William & Mary's C&F Bank Intercollegiate and fifth at Western Carolina's Hummingbird Intercollegiate.
-FMU posted a 298.07 team stroke average for the 2011-12 season (28 rounds).
+In 2011-12, the Patriots posted a 98-92-4 record, including seven Top-10 team finishes, and recorded a 298.07 team stroke average.
 Junior Sebastian Backlund earned Cleveland Golf/Srixon All-America Scholars recognition.

 In Francis Marion's first season (2007-08) as a Division I member, the Patriots registered a 100-66 record.
 The team finished in the top half of the team standings in eight of 11 events (five Top 5 finishes), highlighted by the Patriots winning its first Division I event: the First Market Bank Intercollegiate hosted by The College of William and Mary.